nestjs/docs.nestjs.com/content/techniques/validation.md

 The `ValidationPipe` makes use of the powerful [class-validator](https://github.com/typestack/class-validator) package and its declarative validation decorators.
 The `ValidationPipe` provides a convenient approach to enforce validation rules for all incoming client payloads, where the specific rules are declared with simple annotations in local class/DTO declarations in each module.

-> info **Hint** Nest now offers maintained forks for the class-validator and class-transformer packages, that can be installed via `@nestjs/class-validator` and `@nestjs/class-transformer` respectively.
-Due to backwards compatibility, Nest internally still uses class-validator and class-transformer.
+> info **Hint** Nest now offers maintained forks for the `class-validator` and `class-transformer` packages, that can be installed via `@nestjs/class-validator` and `@nestjs/class-transformer` respectively.
+Due to backwards compatibility, Nest internally still uses `class-validator` and `class-transformer`.
 It can, however, be changed to use the `@nestjs/class-validator` packages internally.

 #### Overview